dravog7/D-E/README.md

 # Introduction

-Chrome extension built for encrypting/decrypting data
+Chrome extension built for encrypting/decrypting text with a password

 ## Dependencies

-- no external dependencies
+- No external dependencies
-- requires chrome version >=38 (to use **webCrypto API**)
+- Requires chrome version >=38 (to use **webCrypto API**)

 ## usage

-- download and install the app by choosing this folder using "load unpacked" from chrome extensions option
+- Download and install the app by choosing this folder using "load unpacked" from chrome extensions option
-- click on the textarea where you want to encrypt or decrypt
+- Click on an editable field where you want to encrypt or decrypt
-- enter password.
+- Enter password.